-How to Take Care of Dry Lips in Winter
+How to Take Care of Dry Lips in the Winter

 Winter can be rough enough on its own with cold temperatures and dark nights, but it becomes even more of a struggle if you're dealing with dry, chapped skin.
 Generally, our skin tends to be drier during the winter, and our lips are no exception to that rule!
 Read on to learn what causes dry lips in winter, how to take better care of your lips and how to deal with things like cold sores during the winter.